FACTBOX-U.S. deficit super committee members

 tax-writing Ways and Means Committees.

-of Arizona, does not plan to run for re-election next year.
-In
+does not plan to run for re-election next year.
+In the debt

-taxes as part of any budget deal.
-He would be a tough
+part of any budget deal.
+He would be a tough negotiator on the

 PATRICK TOOMEY: A favorite of the conservative Tea Party

-calls for tax increases and will likely take a hard line on the
+increases and will likely take a hard line on the need for

 HOUSE REPUBLICANS